DataDog/hiring-engineers/answers.md

 ## Prerequisites - Setup the environment
-* For this challenge I am using a fairly new MacBookPro OS version 10.12.06.
 I followed the Vagrant setup documentation and successfully installed the VM.
-However, I did not utilize the VM while completing this challenge.
-I have a new machine and felt confident I wouldn't run into dependency issues.
 To install the Datadog Agent, I followed the instructions in the GUI by running the command below in my terminal:

 ```
 DD_API_KEY=4f03487948708ff3a0d41e3c69bd5b9a bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_mac_os.sh)"